 “You are welcome Winyd,” She answered with what passed for a smile among wolves.

 They spent the night under some bushes and moved on at daybreak.
 The sky turned a steel grey, and no sun shone through the clouds.
 It felt even colder than the day before, Winyd’s uneasiness remained.
-When they reached the river, he knew he had to decide whether to go on or turn back.
-Strictly speaking, he didn’t have to go back again he could keep on this side of the river and follow it westerly before having to turn north.
+When they reached the river, he knew he needed to decide whether to go on or turn back.
+Strictly speaking, he didn’t have to go back yet; he could keep on this side of the river and follow it westerly before turning north if he decided to do what the white wolf told him.
 When he gave that idea some thought, it seemed to fit, and his uneasiness subsided.

 The river had frozen over although there were places the ice appeared to be thin and cracked where a trickle of water flowed still; crossing would not be as easy as it seemed.
 Winyd left Storm, deciding not to cross with her and the other wolves.
 He saw them get safely across though not without some difficulty.
-Winyd followed the river westward as far as he could before he had to turn north again.
-Snow fell once more, the air still as Winyd struggled through deep snow drifts.
+Winyd followed the river westward as far as he could before turning north again.
+Snow fell once more, the air still as Winyd struggled through deep snowdrifts.
 Travelling upwards across a ridge lined with pine trees then down into a gulley, he detected no movement anywhere.
-The snow fell steadily becoming heavier as the day wore on.
+Snow fell steadily becoming heavier as the day wore on.
 The moon rose in the sky again; as Winyd finally found a place to shelter in a hollow.
 Far away in the distance to the south, he heard a noise carried on the still air.
-Two, three times or more he listened to the same sound.
-He wondered what it might be as he curled up and drifted into deep sleep.
+Two, three times or more, he listened to the same sound.
+He wondered what it might be as he curled up and drifted into a deep sleep.
 He dreamt, and the white wolf appeared again in his dream this time on a mountaintop.

 “I’ve done what you said.
 Now I’m sure to die before winter is over,” Winyd said resigned to his fate.

 “You are not dead yet are you?”
 The white wolf stated succinctly.
 “There is a valley no further than two risings of the moon.
-Make it that far we will speak again,” said the white wolf.
+Make it that far, and we will speak again,” said the white wolf.
 Winyd woke covered in snow, he dug himself out and shook the snow from his fur.
 The day was bright, clear and bitter cold.
-Winyd managed to dig out some grubs and one two nuts from under the pine trees.
-Though meagre they were enough to sustain him a while.
+Winyd managed to dig out some grubs and one or two nuts from under the pine trees.
+Though meagre, they were enough to sustain him a while.
 He travelled onward climbing higher into an unknown mountainous landscape, with snow-covered fir and pine trees.
 He managed to find a hollowed tree trunk to sleep in as it grew dark.
 The moon rose, bright in the night sky.
 The next morning, colder still with icicles hanging from the trees.
 The snow crisp and hard underfoot.
 Winyd struggled to get himself moving, slipping and sliding, but he managed to keep going.
 At midday, the sky turned a dark, ominous grey, and it began to snow.
-First only a little then in a howling wind swept blizzard.
-Winyd couldn’t see beyond his nose instinct and the sheer will to survive kept him going.
+First, a little then eventually in a howling wind swept blizzard.
+Winyd couldn’t see beyond his nose instinct and the sheer will to survive kept will going.

 The White Wolf’ Speaks